cofundable/cofundable-website/src/index.md

 ---
-title: "Hello, world"
+title: "Cofundable"
+metaDesc: "A grant-making platform committed to democratizing how social impact work is funded"
-layout: "layouts/index.pug"
+layout: "layouts/home.html"
 ---